Live Riverside County Listings

 4. Title & Lien Review Matters

-Foreclosures typically clear junior liens during the foreclosure process, but title review is still critical.
+Foreclosures typically clear most junior liens during the foreclosure process, but title review is still critical.
 Short sales may involve multiple lien-holders — your escrow and title team will confirm what's being extinguished at closing.

 5. Short Sales Require Patience